techakshay006/DressSales_Analysis-/README.md

 But, before we proceed further one thing to be note while having EDA analysis which is Data should be clean and efficient to have analysis.

-Thankyou for stopping by here and noe lets see which all steps need to be followed after getting data with an example of this category.
+Thankyou for stopping by here and now lets see which all steps need to be followed after getting data with an example of this category.

 1. Data Cleaning: